JeffersonLab/clara-docs/docs/clas/hadson.md

 Just kidding...

-Clara with CLAS12 plugin installation is a simple one step process that is described in [here](https://claraweb.jlab.org/clara/docs/clas/installation.html).
+Clara, with the CLAS12 plugin installation is a simple, one-step process that is described in [here](https://claraweb.jlab.org/clara/docs/clas/installation.html).

 ### I want to use common installation